yellowmessenger/documentation/docs/platform_concepts/appConfiguration/genesys-cloud-livechat.md

 ### Step 3: Add Yellow.ai's webhook in Genesys

 You need to create an integration to add Yellow.ai's webhook in Genesys.
+This helps Genesys to inform the Yellow.ai bot about user chat actions, such as drop-offs, responses, or chat endings.

 1. Go to **Admin** > **Message** > **Platforms** > + **Create new integration** > **Open Messaging**.